stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/regent/README.md

 where u and v are the x and y components of velocity, respectively.

 ## License Note##
-Most of this implementation is under the BSD 3-Clause license, unless otherwise noted.
-The Apache-2 License in this folder appliked to one of the functions in read_config.rg, and is commented appropriately.
+Most of this implementation is under the BSD 3-Clause license available in the repository root directory, the exception is the 'get_optional_arg' function in read_config.rg that has been copied from https://github.com/StanfordLegion/legion and is distributed with the Apache-2 licence file available in this directory